marcelpetersen/mobil/_drafts/what-makes-the-mobility-sector-so-attractive.md

 title: What Makes the Mobility Sector so Attractive?
 publish_date: 2019-08-26 20:00:00 +0000
 featured_image: ''
-excerpt: ''
+excerpt: Mobility is one of the key factors that makes a city comfortable to live in and attractive to visit.
+This sector has been constantly changing thanks to new technologies that  - if used the right way - can help to contribute to improving information exchange as well as the way mobility integrates itself into smart cities.

 ---
-Mobility is one of the key factors that make a city comfortable for living and attractive for visiting.
-This sector has been constantly changing thanks to new technologies that (if used the right way) can help to contribute to improving information exchange as well as the way mobility integrates itself into smart cities.
+Mobility is one of the key factors that makes a city comfortable to live in and attractive to visit.
+This sector has been constantly changing thanks to new technologies that  - if used the right way - can help to contribute to improving information exchange as well as the way mobility integrates itself into smart cities.
 As a result, this new paradigm generates many interesting opportunities for startups.

 We see how technology is increasingly contributing to the development of mobility in the real and virtual world.
 The advanced functionalities of machine vision and image processing on mobile devices keep on improving virtual interaction and connections.
-On the other hand, we need to first be aware of what kind of challenges the industry is facing.
+Nevertheless, we need to first be aware of what kind of challenges the industry is facing.

 ### Challenges in the mobility industry